hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/11_multiQC.md

 An important QC step is to make sure that these metrics are consistent across the samples for a given experiment, and any outliers should be investigated further.

 Manually tracking these metrics is tedious and error-prone.
 Many tools can help you with the documentation and QC assessment, some of which also have really nice visualizations to easily identify any issues, e.g. [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/index.html), [MultiQC](http://multiqc.info/).
-Some of these tools tend to focus on QC related to a specific step in the RNA-seq workflow, whereas MultiQC is able to make a report from the output of many different tools (for RNA-seq analysis and other NGS workflows).
-MultiQC is also a little simpler to use.
+Some of these tools tend to focus on a single sample at a time, and on QC for a specific step in the workflow.
+MultiQC, on the other hand, is able to make a report from the output of many different tools (for RNA-seq analysis and other NGS workflows) and it is able to combine the information for multiple samples.

 ### Tracking and aggregating results from workflow tools with *MultiQC*

-In this lesson, we will be using MultiQC, which aggregates results from several tools and generates a single HTML report with plots to visualize and compare various QC metrics between the samples.
+In this lesson, we will be using MultiQC to aggregate results from several tools and generates a single HTML report with plots to visualize and compare QC metrics between the samples.

-MultiQC can generate this report from 36 different bioinformatics tools, and these tools span various NGS analyses, e.g., basic QC, RNA-seq, ChIP-seq, variant calling, genome annotation, etc. We are going to use it to aggregate information from the results of [FastQC](http://multiqc.info/docs/#fastqc), [STAR](http://multiqc.info/docs/#star), [Qualimap](http://multiqc.info/docs/#qualimap), and [salmon](http://multiqc.info/docs/#salmon).
-MultiQC can parse the information from specific output files of these tools, and use them as input for MultiQC.
+MultiQC can generate this report from over 35 different bioinformatics tools, and these tools span various NGS analyses, e.g., basic QC, RNA-seq, ChIP-seq, variant calling, genome annotation, etc. We are going to use it to aggregate information from the results of [FastQC](http://multiqc.info/docs/#fastqc), [STAR](http://multiqc.info/docs/#star), [Qualimap](http://multiqc.info/docs/#qualimap), and [salmon](http://multiqc.info/docs/#salmon).
+MultiQC can parse the information from **specific output files** of these tools.

-We are going to start by creating a directory for our output called `multiqc_report`:
+Start by creating a directory for our output called `multiqc_report`:

 ```bash
 $ cd ~/rnaseq/